Tribal Health Scholars

 Eligibility

-• Attendance is required every week for the full-length of the program.
-Join weekly by computer/Wi-Fi, and in-person for 12 hours of clinical shadowing.
+• Attendance is required every week.
+Join virtual sessions by computer / phone, and in-person for clinical shadowing

-• You will earn a stipend upon successful completion of the 18 week program.
+• You will earn a stipend upon successful completion of the program

 Concerned about transportation or access to wifi?
 Contact Katie at murpkati@ohsu.edu or Isaac at butleris@ohsu.edu